Getting a smart contract audit: what you need to know

 Gas Optimization

-Some auditors will suggest ways to improve the gas efficiency of certain codes.
+Some auditors will suggest ways to improve the optimize the gas cost the smart contract.
 These are not security related, but they will certainly improve user experience.

 How much does it cost to audit a smart contract?